-I also have to decide whether or not I want to spend $150+ on raw food for my dog each month.
+I also had to decide whether or not I want to spend $150+ on raw food for my dog each month.

 To help myself and others decide if we can afford to feed raw dog food, I compared some prices for commercial raw food, homemade raw dog food, natural dry dog food and standard dry dog food.

 These are just some general examples intended to give you an idea of what the dog food costs without spending time searching for sales or coupons or anything like that.